"Your problem is to change the gap which exists between where you are now and the goal you intend to achieve" - Earl Nightingale

 She can take up a certification course in project management, develop her SEO knowledge into new domains through online courses, and also build impressive leadership skills to be eligible for leading SEO projects in the future.
 With 18 months left for her to accomplish her objective, she can give a time frame to every action.

 For instance, she can complete online courses in SEO to expand her knowledge of the intricacies of SEO within the next 6 months.
 Subsequently, she can take up a certification course in project management that may take another 6 months to complete.
+There are many e-learning platforms to choose from, Like EDX, Coursera, Linkedin Learning, etc.

 Moreover, along with these courses and certifications, she can build on her soft skills and other quintessential skills parallelly to grow in the vertical of SEO and corporate traits.